in whom we live and move and have our being,

 and can only offer groans, or silence, or smiles

 that your Spirit lifts these to you in all of their fulness.

-Help us to trust that we feel called to pray, not only so that
+Help us to trust that we feel called to pray, so that

-But also help us to trust that you call us to pray so that
+help us to trust that you also call us to pray so that

 your Spirit moving within us